Thru-Echoes/thru-echoes.github.com/about/index.md

 specifications and modifications - without requiring users to have a rich background or expertise in computer programming.
-The majority of biologists, ecologists, and other applied researchers and educators find themselves needing tools that require significant knowledge in at least a few programming languages...which they often do not have.
+The majority of biologists, ecologists, and other applied researchers and educators find themselves needing tools that require significant knowledge in at least a few programming languages - which they often do not have.
 So I hope some of my work addresses these issues by helping bridge this knowledge gap.